top of page

 • May 8

-• 2 min read
+• 3 min read

-1. Build and Maintain Muscle
+Build and Maintain Muscle

-• Compound lifts: squats, deadlifts, rows, presses
+• Compound lifts: Focus on squats, deadlifts, rows, and presses.

-For your “Farm Strong” style:
+For your “Farm Strong” style, consider incorporating:

 • Shared strength circuits